 Restaurants in Cape Town

-One of the many attractions of Cape Town is the quality and variety of restaurants in and around the city, which by international standards remain fantastic value for money.
-As well as a wide variety of international fare, there are numerous restaurants offering local Cape Malay dishes and traditional African cuisine, while seafood (especially sushi) is also extremely popular.
-Fine diners and families with young children will find they are equally well catered for, and vegetarians and vegans will also feel at home.
+Foodies will appreciate the quality and variety of restaurants in Cape Town.
+Regarding menus, they will find a wide variety of international fare, along with many restaurants that offer local Cape Malay dishes and traditional African cuisine.
+Seafood is extremely popular too.
+Fine diners and families with young children will find they are equally well-catered for, and vegetarians and vegans will also feel at home.

 Camps Bay and the Waterfront have a wide variety of restaurants, but many of the better ones are outside these tourist hotspots.
-The town of Franschhoek, 40 minutes outside Cape Town, is known as the gourmet capital of South Africa with plenty of award-winning restaurants, while many of the wine farms in Constantia and around Stellenbosch have fantastic restaurants for long lunching accompanied by a bottle of the superb local wine.
+The town of Franschhoek is just 40 minutes outside Cape Town and is considered the gourmet capital of South Africa.
+Many of the wine farms in Constantia and around Stellenbosch have fantastic establishments for long lunching over a bottle of the superb local wine.

-Visitors to Cape Town during the winter months should take advantage of 'winter menus' offered by most restaurants - these are astoundingly good value deals, often packaged as a tasting menu of five courses or more.
-Restaurants in Cape Town usually add a 10 to 15 percent service charge to tables of six or more; otherwise waiters expect a tip of 10 to 15 percent for good service.
-Recent legislation has banned smoking on all restaurant premises.
+Visitors to Cape Town during the winter months should take advantage of 'winter menus' offered by most restaurants.
+These are astoundingly good value deals, often packaged as a tasting menu of five courses or more.
+Restaurants in Cape Town usually add a 10 to 15 percent service charge to tables of six or more.
+Otherwise, waiters expect a tip of 10 to 15 percent for good service.

 Address: Constantia Uitsig Farm, Spaanschemat River Road, Constantia